 Schema markup is a way to structure your site’s code to indicate to google what kind of format it takes.
 For example, you might have a table that describes a property, which has fields for the property’s price, bedrooms, etc.

 Perform targeted keyword research

 Keyword research may be the most overlooked aspect of SEO.
 It’s crucial to understanding consumer intent.
-While most real estate marketers will happily spend countless hours on their social media strategy and content marketing, very few spend the time needed to learn how to do effective keyword research.
+While most real estate marketers will happily spend countless hours on their social media strategy and content marketing, very few spend the time needed to learn effective keyword research.